fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 Mod_xml_rpc allows running remote commands to FreeSWITCH.
 Ensure you have a firewall that is protecting the XML RPC port.
 Consider changing the XML RPC password.
 Advanced -> Settings page in the interface allows you to change the password or the port.
 At the very least do not allow public access to the XML RPC port.

 The latest Debian install script installs `iptables`_ firewall which prevents public access to the mod_xml_rpc port.
 If you are not using a firewall on the server you should even if its protected by by an external firewall.
-Some uinformed co-worker could expose the server to the public internet at some point in the future.
+Some uninformed co-worker could expose the server to the public internet at some point in the future.
 Multiple layers of security are considered best practice.

 XML RPC is secure by default for 2 reasons.
  -  The module is disabled by default.